Pitfall #7: Act One Undone!

 It could be hard to tell if this is an issue you’re facing, but here’s a test.
 If you are getting script requests, based on pitching your logline, but then get a pass—read on!
 Help is on the way!

 Back in the day, which was when I first started figuring out how to write a screenplay, screenplay length was supposed to be around 120 pages.
 Yikes, huh?
 (Hopefully, that sounds long.)
-For some time now, 120 pages has been considered way off the mark.
+For some time now, 120 pages have been considered way off the mark.
 The page count has continued to drop, over the years.
-I can remember when 110 was the norm, then you had to hit just over 100, but now that I’m in development, I’d even go so far as to say that scripts should be under 100 pages, unless you’re writing a drama.
+I can remember when 110 was the norm, then you had to hit just over 100, but now that I’m in development, I’d even go so far as to say that scripts should be under 100 pages unless you’re writing a drama.

 We could certainly debate the exact page range and why the change happened, but let’s save that for cocktails and hors d’oeuvres at a swanky bar.
 Just know that screenwriters used to be allowed to write more exposition, and the need to write scripts for tight budgets has greatly affected the page count.
 Unfortunately, a lot of writers have held onto the idea that Act One is still 30 pages long, a throwback to when scripts were 120 pages.
 Even if their overall page count is still on the mark—around 100 pages—they haven’t adjusted Act One’s length, which should be around 20 pages long, if you want a 100-page script to hit the plot points at the right time.
-(Which you should want to do, if you want to option your script.)
+(Which you should want to do if you want to option your script.)

 Problem: ACT ONE is too long, with way too much set-up.